Purpose over profit – The future of entrepreneurialism in the face of Covid

 It's highly likely that the pandemic will accelerate the movement towards investing in businesses focusing on impact and purpose.
 In greater numbers, investors are responding by making direct 'angel' investments through to taking out private equity.
 We are also seeing a growth in funds, with some entrepreneurs developing their own investment funds and structures, known as 'startup studios' or accelerators.
 Despite the huge disruption that Covid-19 has brought, as the dust slowly settles, we're seeing that good ideas are managing to raise capital, particularly in the digital, cyber-security and technology spaces.

 In recent months, we've watched a Fintech established to advance touch payment systems raise EUR40 million, while EUR110 million was raised by French recycled mobile phone company BackMarket to develop a circular economy for digital devices.
-ALAN, a new, mature insurtech company has also recently raised EUR50 million to digitise and simplify health insurance services and the user experience for customers.
+ALAN, a new, mature insurtech company has also recently raised EUR50 million to digitise and simplify health insurance services and the user experience for clients.
 As a strategic partner of entrepreneurs, we know that we have a key role to play.

 For mature business ventures, with high cash reserves and a good degree of flexibility, entrepreneurs will have to react not only in terms of the ways in which they work to adapt to the coronavirus crisis, but also pivot to meet the change in consumer habits by offering products and services that meet with their higher expectations in terms of delivering impact.